Urban-Meteorology-Reading/muhd-meta/source/user_guide/guide_pages/site_page_structure.rst

 Site page structure
 *************************

+Pages for sites have a structure containing a selection of these headings.
+Note that not all headings are present for all sites.
-All pages for sites follow a standard page structure.
-This structure is explained here:
+The information for each heading is explained here:

 Site id
 #############